Balti language: Classification and dialects

-Historically, Buddhists in Leh refer to all Muslims in Ladakh as Balti.
-Balti language has four variants or dialects.
-Despite differentiation in pronunciation of vocabularies they are mutually intelligible for example Yuq is pronounced as Juq in the Purgi dialect of Kharmang and Kargil.
-Similarly for Milk Oma is pronounced in eastern Chorbat Nubra and Khaplu and Kharmang Kargil's Purgi dialect while Ona is pronounced in the western dialect of Skardu, Shigar and Rondu valley.
-Four variants or dialects of Balti language are:
+Historically, Buddhists in Leh have referred to all Muslims in Ladakh as Balti.

+The Balti language has four variants or dialects.
+Despite differences in phonology and vocabulary, they are mutually intelligible.
+For example, to keep is yuq in other varieties, but juq in the southern dialect of Kharmang and Kargil.
+Similarly, milk is oma in the eastern Chorbat-Nubra, the central Khaplu, and the southern Kharmang-Kargil varieties, but ona in the western dialect of Skardu, Shigar, and Rondu valley.
+The four variants or dialects of Balti are: